 Are you ready to make this syrup and eggs recipe?

-So, in order to simulate the maple sap required to make this recipe, I will dilute some pure maple syrup with water.
-After combining the water and the maple syrup in a small saucepan, bring it to a simmer.
+In order to simulate the maple sap required to make this recipe, dilute some pure maple syrup with water.

-I will then crack my room temperature egg in a bowl and then just slip it into the simmering maple syrup.
+Next, crack a room temperature egg in a bowl and gently slip it into the simmering maple syrup water.

 A soft poached egg will be ready in just 3 minutes, but you can let it go for another minute or so if you prefer firmer poached eggs.

-Origins of the recipe for Maple Syrup Poached Eggs:
+Origins of the recipe for Maple Poached Eggs: